jomirusergiu/R_BlurView/README.md

 R_BlurView
 =================

-R_BlurView is a UIView class which creates a blurred view based on UIToolbar.
+R_BlurView is a UIView class which creates a blurred view, based on UIToolbar.

 Usage
 -------------